mithlesh-patel/Disaster-Response-Project/README.md

 One message can be associated to multiple categories hence a multi-ouput ML model is required.

-A WebApp where user can enter any new message to see various possible categories to which that message may belong to, on webapp few graphs to analyse training dataset.
+A WebApp where user can enter any new message to see various possible categories to which that message may belong to, few graphs to analyse training dataset.

-Dataset provide by FigureEight (https://www.figure-eight.com/)
+Dataset provided by FigureEight (https://www.figure-eight.com/)